EdJoPaTo/telegram-format/README.md

 `format.monospace` and `format.monospaceBlock` will escape on their own as they only need to escape specific characters.
-You do not need to escape the input in this cases.
+You do not need to escape the input in these cases.

-`MarkdownV2` and `HTML` are fairly similar in escaping inputs but `Markdown` is not. `Markdown` is still supported by this library and by Telegram for legacy reasons but it behaves a bit differently. `Markdown` still escapes inputs and does not need `format.escape` before.
+`MarkdownV2` and `HTML` are fairly similar in escaping inputs but `Markdown` is not. `Markdown` is still supported by this library and by Telegram for legacy reasons, but it behaves a bit differently. `Markdown` still escapes inputs and does not need `format.escape` before.
 Also nested formatting is not supported by telegram itself.
 Consider switching to `MarkdownV2` or `HTML` for simplicity reasons.